xvxvdee/Pomodoro-Timer-with-To-Do-List/README.md

 # Pomodoro-Timer-with-To-Do-List
-A webapp that can take text in and break it down.
-Counts characters, words, sentences, paragraphs.
-Also counts how many times a word appears.
+A webapp has a clock that functions as a pomodoro timer and a to-do list

 ## Built with
 Javascript